Indigenous Teaching and Learning

 Element 5: PSD Staff Demonstrate an Understanding of Indigenous Perspectives and Allocate Resources in Order to Support our Indigenous Students' Success & Well-being.

 Element 8: Support Systems Promote Equity, Community and Belonging

 Culture & Identity

-- Land Acknowledgement - (Poster Contest Video Summary) - Parkland School Division resides within Treaty 6 Territory.
+- Land Acknowledgement (Poster Contest Video Summary) - Parkland School Division resides within Treaty 6 Territory.
 When we acknowledge the land, it is important for us to recognize the original intention and spirit of partnership that our Indigenous neighbours understood when they entered into those agreements with colonist settlers.
-In 20-21, PSD invited students to think about how they might creatively represent a land acknowledgement and what it means to them.
-(Insert number here) students grades 4-12 from across the Division submitted an entry to the contest.
-Their learning and thoughtfulness was evident.
+In 2020-21, PSD invited students to think about how they might creatively represent a land acknowledgement and what it means to them.
+Students in grades 4-12 from across the Division submitted an entry to the contest.
+Their learning and thoughtfulness were evident.
 Prints of the winners from each of the categories now reside in each of our schools.